Troitskaya line: Development

 the southern section will be 14.6 km long and will have six stations.
 Part of the section from Sosenki to Desna will be at-ground.

 On 25 November 2019 the construction of the first tunnel of the line between "Ulitsa Novatorov" and "Universitet Druzhby Narodov" began.
 On 4 December 2020, tunneling was completed, the shield passed 2.7 km at a depth of up to 30 m.

 In September 2021, construction from Krimskaya to ZIL stations was confirmed.
 In June 2023, planning for the second major segment of the line, from Kommunarka to Kedrovaya stations, was confirmed, and in October 2023, planning was extended to Troitsk station.

 On 7 September 2024, Moscow City Day, the first segment from Novatorskaya to Tyutchevskaya opened.

 On 28 December 2024, the second segment from Tyutchevskaya to Novomoskovskaya opened.

 On 13 September 2025, the third segment from Novatorskaya to ZIL opened.

+Future

+The Institute of the General Plan of Moscow assumes to extend the line future from ZIL, along MCC and to Nizhegorodskaya to connect the line with Nekrasovskaya line.